‘Let them eat spuds!’ Ex-UKIP candidate says food banks are fuelling the obesity crisis

 PUBLISHED: 13:05 16 January 2019 | UPDATED: 11:01 15 August 2019

 The former UKIP parliamentary candidate for Great Yarmouth claims that food banks are contributing to obesity and that the poor “cannot be bothered” to cook.

-Writing online for The Conservative Woman, Catherine Blaiklock argues that no-one in Britain should be starving because potatoes are cheap at her farm shop and living on nothing but boiled potatoes would be healthier than being handed a box of products in tins and packets.
+Writing online for The Conservative Woman, Catherine Blaiklock argues that no-one in Britain should be starving because potatoes are cheap at a farm shop near where she lives and living on nothing but boiled potatoes would be healthier than being handed a box of products in tins and packets.

 Addressing claims that millions of people struggle to put food on the table she compares the plight of Britain's poorest families with the Sherpas in the Himalayas who eat "practically nothing but boiled potatoes with a bit of salt and chilli on the side."

 "You get bored with both the eating and peeling long before you could possibly get obese," she adds.

 The column carries the headline Hungry?
 Let them eat spuds! echoing the words supposedly spoken by Marie Antoinette when she learned the peasants had no bread.